ldn-softdev/jtc/README.md

     if one present) - let selecting match instance, or range of matches (e.g.: `<id>l3`- will match 4th (zero based) label `"id"`;
     if no quantifier present `0` is assumed - first match)
-- a subscript lexeme could be grouped with a search lexeme over ':' to facilitate a **_scoped search_**, e.g.: `[id]:<value>` is a single lexeme which will match recursively the first occurrence of the string `"value"` with the label `"id"` - i.e. `"id": "value"`
+- a subscript lexeme could be grouped with a search lexeme over ':' to facilitate a **_scoped search_**, e.g.: `[id]:<value>` is a single lexeme which will match recursively the first occurrence of the string `"value"` with the label `"id"` - i.e., `"id": "value"`
 - Directives: there are a few suffixes which turn a search lexeme into a directive:
     - directives do not do any matching, instead they facilitate a certain action/operation with the currently walked JSON element,
     like: memorize it in the _namespace_, or erase from it, or memorize its label, or perform a _shell cli_ evaluation